ferdiag/invoicify/README.md

     Lint, typecheck, and minimal tests included (GitHub Actions CI)

+    npm run test:ci generates a coverage report under /coverage (also in CI artifacts)

+🤝 Contributing

+Issues and pull requests are welcome!
+Please open an issue for bugs or feature requests.
 📜 License

 This project is licensed under the MIT License – see LICENSE for details.